Perspective | Erin Jackson’s golden moment is a breakthrough for U.S. speedskating and representation

 “It’s huge,” said Ryan Shimabukuro, the U.S. speedskating coach.
 “It’s a momentum change.
 We’ve taken a lot of punches on the chin the last couple of Olympics.”

 It would have been disastrous if Jackson’s slip had cost her this opportunity.
 But Bowe knows the sport too well.
 She knows Jackson’s talent too well.
-And so she wasn’t going to let the best sprinter in the world wait and hope for a quota allocation to gain backdoor entry into the Olympic field.
+And so she wasn’t going to let the best sprinter in the world wait and hope for a quota allocation to gain backdoor entry to the Olympic field.
 She wanted Jackson to have clarity.
 Besides, Bowe ended up receiving one of the spots left vacant by other nations.
 Bowe, who also qualified in the 1,000 and 1,500 meters, finished 16th in the 500.
 But she was so thrilled for Jackson you would’ve thought she had won gold, too.

 “I’m a part of the puzzle, but I want this moment to be about her,” Bowe said.